Unsolicited Offers Underprice U.S. Dental Practices by 50 Percent

 - FOCUS Investment Banking 2026 documents that "the gap between the best and middle-tier offers on any given practice has never been wider" [2], with bidder-driven price discovery as the consistent explanation.

-- McLerran & Associates broker observations align.
-Marketed processes that produce five or more qualified bidders consistently clear the high end of the practice's defensible valuation range [3].
+- McLerran & Associates broker observations match the TUSK number.
+Practices that draw five or more qualified bidders into a marketed process consistently land at the top of their valuation range [3].

 The spread visible in the 2026 Baseline Report chart above is consistent with the marketed-process premium.
 Top-decile practices clearing 8x to 9x EBITDA typically ran a structured competitive process; bottom-decile practices stalling at 3x to 4x typically accepted an unsolicited offer.